Bhakta Pothana

 Bhakta Pothana is a 1943 Telugu-language biographical film directed by K. V. Reddy in his directorial debut.
-Based on the life of poet-saint Pothana who translated Bhagavatham into Telugu language, the film was scripted by Samudrala Sr. The film had celebrated Jubilee runs all over the South India including Mysore state and Kerala.
-It was remade in 1966, starring V. Nagayya as Vedavyasa in a minor role, while he was lead character Pothana in this movie.
+Based on the life of poet-saint Pothana who translated Bhagavatham into Telugu language, the film was scripted by Samudrala Sr. The film had celebrated Jubilee runs all over South India including Mysore state and Kerala.
+It was remade in 1966, starring V. Nagayya as Vedavyasa in a minor role, while he portrayed the lead character Pothana in the 1943 movie.

 Plot

 Bammera Pothana is a staunch devotee of Lord Rama.
 He lived a pious life with his wife Narasamamba, son Mallanna and daughter Lakshmi in Ekasilapuram.
 Lord Rama appears before him and orders him to translate Bhagavatam into Telugu language.
 Sarada daughter of his brother-in-law Srinatha lived with his family after death of her mother.
 King Sarvagna Singabhoopala sends Srinatha to convince Pothana to dedicate the Bhagavatam to him.
 Pothana refused the request and dedicated his work to Lord Rama.
 The King attempts to forcibly take it and exile him from his kingdom.
 His intentions were nullified by divine intervention.
 The King realizes his mistake and welcomes back Pothana and his family to the Kingdom and provides for them to lead a respectable life.